IriLrnr/EvIBM/README.md

 ```

 To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/, but if you don't want the graphics, you won't need R.

-## Questions for next session

-Tried to take graphs off and had a big problem with neighborhood expanding and shrinking.
-Possible solutions are:
-	Missing:
-		- Union_Find ()
-		- Fix list shinking and expansion based on ->neighbors_adress

 ## References